Hey, I'm Sivaguru Ayyadurai, founder of LotsSocial.

 - Generic "Happy Monday!" posts

-- Too many hashtags (looks spammy)
+- Too many hashtags (looks spammy and stops helping reach past 3β5)

-- No hook in first line
+- No hook in the first line

 - Hard selling in every post